dengr1065/sb-editor/README.md

     in order to disable pins.
 -   `upvoteEmojis`: List of emoji IDs required for a message to get pinned.
 -   `upvoteWatchlist`: List of channel IDs where messages will be pinned.
+-   `disabledCommands`: Disable specific commands for each server.

 ---